thewca/wca-regulations/wca-regulations.md

     - 9f13) For "Mean of 3" and "Average of 5" rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
     - 9f14) For "Mean of 3" and "Average of 5" rounds, if two or more competitors achieve identical average/mean results, rankings are assessed based on the best attempt per competitor, where "better" is defined as the shorter time.
     - 9f15) Competitors who achieve the same result in a round receive an identical ranking for the round.
-- 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase if they meet a designated cutoff during the first phase.
+- 9g) If the round format is "Average of 5", a round may have a "Best of 2" cutoff phase where the competitor must meet a given cutoff with either of the first two solves (e.g. a result better than X seconds) in order to be eligible for the remaining three attempts.
-    - 9g2) Whether a competitor proceeds to next phase of a Combined round must be decided by result (all competitors with a better result than x) of the first phase (see [Regulation 9f12](regulations:regulation:9f12)).
+    - 9g1) Any cutoff must be announced before the round starts, and should not be changed after it has begun.
+Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change.
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
     - 9i1) The WCA recognizes the following types of regional records: national records, continental records, and world records.
     - 9i2) All the results of a round are considered to take place on the last calendar date of the round.
 If a regional record is broken multiple times on the same calendar date, only the best result is recognized as breaking that regional record.